 - Three arguments for doubt

 - 1. Illusion

 - 2. Dream

 - 3. Deceiver.

 - Each of the three doubts corresponds to a set of beliefs eliminable on the basis of that doubt.

 - Class I: Beliefs about the sensory nature of specific physical objects, or the existence of distant or ill-perceived objects.

 - Class II: Beliefs about the existence and nature of specific physical objects, and the physical world generally.

 - Class III: Beliefs about universals, like color, and shape, the building blocks of physical objects; and about space and time

 - Beliefs about arithmetic and geometry

 - Beliefs about logical and semantic truths

+- Descartes calls these the eternal truths.

 - In order to rebuild his beliefs, Descartes seeks a single starting point.

 - Archimedes and the lever